Welcome to The Purple Painted Lady™!

 Remember the products will continue to cure for about 3 weeks (just like all products do) during this time- use of the piece is fine- but take caution to save the abuse for a month or two down the road.

-Some people may recmmend that you sand the laminate.
-I did not sand mine- but if you do- do it in the SAME direction you plan to have brush strokes.
+Some people may recommend that you sand the laminate.
+I did not sand mine- but if you do- do it in the SAME direction you plan to have brush strokes and use like a 180 grit piece.
+Again, I just want to reiterate to NOT sand in a circular motion.

 All piece shown in this post were sold to customers over 2 years ago now.
 Let me know if this helped you!